The goal of Adult SPOA is to have each person linked with the appropriate services to achieve successful outcomes.

 - Google Chrome and Mozilla Firefox are the recommended web browsers.

-- A signed Erie County SPOA consent must be included with the referral to be considered.
+A signed Erie County SPOA Consent Form must be included with the referral to be considered.

 - Supporting documents and consents can be uploaded directly to electronic referral or sent to Erie County’s SPOA’s confidential fax number: 716-858-7558.